 This report documents the work done in one annual update for Denmark.
-This work was carried out by the EUROMOD core developer team, based mainly in ISER at the University of Essex, in collaboration with a national team.
+This work was carried out by the EUROMOD core developer team, based mainly in ISER at the University of Essex, with the assistance of Dr. Jakob Petersen who provided a description of the policy changes occurred in 2011 and 2012 years in absence of a national team.
+The Country Report integrates with such descriptions the 2007-2010 Danish Country Report.